political-analysis/what-is-rationality/what-is-rationality.md

 [N.B.
 This passage is from chapter 1 of [Stephen Mitchell's translation of the Tao Te Ching](http://acc6.its.brooklyn.cuny.edu/~phalsall/texts/taote-v3.html), for which I claim fair use.
 Consider buying it; it's a great book.]

-The Tao Te Ching purports to contain ancient wisdom applicable to every kind of problem.
-In this case we're mining it for wisdom about the practice of rationality.
-Here's what this passage brings to mind for me.
+Here's what that passage brings to mind for me.

 Human ability to reason outruns our ability to understand our processes of reasoning on a second-order level.
 Reasoning is a capability of our minds.
 Our minds are very complex and our understanding of them is very rudimentary.
 Our processes of reasoning are the outcome of a process of biological and social evolution, consisting of the Darwinian evolution of our brains and the transmission and evolution of intellectual DNA forward through history.